+1. Spread sheet assignment to create a pay slip to generate salary of employee with the following details.

+EMP BASIC DA HRA GROSS PF Net Salary NO

-- 1. Spread sheet assignment to create a pay slip to generate salary of employee with the following details EMP No, BASIC, DA, HRA, GROSS, PF, NET SALARY. - 2.
-Spread sheet Assignment to create SSLC Marks card and demonstrate charts.
-Use the following details SNO, NAMES, KAN, HIND, ENG, MAT, SCI, SOC, TOTAL, AVG, MIN, MAX, RESULT, and CLASS. - 3.
+- 2. Spread sheet Assignment to create SSLC results of 10 students and demonstrate charts.
+Use the following details SNO, NAME, KAN, HIND, ENG, MAT, SCI, SOC, TOTAL, AVG, MIN, MAX, RESULT, and GRADE. - 3.
 Spread sheet assignment to generate bill and to demonstrate various statistical functions with the following details GRAIN ITEM, UNITS (KG), PRICE, AMOUNT, GRADE.

-- 4. Demonstrate the following in Spread sheet as directed a.
-Create a notepad file as per the following fields: Sl.no. name Sub1 Sub2 Sub3 Sub4 Sub5 total % grade b.
-Import this notepad file into Spread sheet using "data from text option. c.
-Grade is calculated as, i.
-If % >= 90, then grade A ii.
-If % > = 80 and < 90, then grade B iii.
-If % >= 70 and < 80, then grade C iv.
-If %>=60 and <70, then grade D v.
-If %<60, then grade F 5.
-Demonstrate Sorting and Filtering of Data by using the following details.
-SIno ItemName Rate Quantity Amount Discount (10%) Final Amount - 6.
-Demonstrate Data validation , LookUp and VLookUp Functions. - 7.
-Demonstrate Pivot tables and Pivot charts.
+- 4. Demonstrate the following in Spread sheet as directed - a.
+Create a notepad file as per the following fields:

+Sl.no. name Sub1 Sub2 Sub3 Sub4 Sub5 total % grade

+- b.
+Import this notepad file into Spread sheet using "data from text option. - c.
+Calculate total marks obtained and percentage. - d.
+Grade is calculated as, - i.
+If % > = 90, then grade A - ii.
+If %>=80 and <90, then grade B - iii.
+If % > = 70 and < 80, then grade C - iv.
+If % > = 60 and < 70, then grade D - v.
+If %<60, then grade F - 5.
+Demonstrate various levels of Sorting and Filtering methods of Data by using the following details.
+Slno ItemName Rate Quantity Amount Discount (10%) Final Amount - 6.
+Demonstrate conditional formatting in spread sheet as directed by referring the below example. - a.
+Create an attendance spread sheet for minimum 10 students. - b.
+Mark P for present and A for absent for respective dates. - c.
+Apply formula to calculate "No. of classes attended" and "Attendance Percentage" of every student.